Restricted Areas in Counties

 - hunt on Public Hunting Areas without the required permits.

 - hunt in a subdivision on lots 10 acres or less in an unincorporated area of a county if the commissioners court, by order, prohibits the discharge of a firearm or the use of archery equipment in such subdivisions.
 (Contact local county clerk and ask about §235.022, Local Government Code.)

 - hunt on any area named as a wildlife sanctuary, nesting, or propagation area.

 - hunt in state or federal parks or refuges except as may be provided by special state or federal policies.

-- hunt anywhere that hunting has been prohibited by county or city ordinance.
+- hunt anywhere by means or methods that have been prohibited by county or city ordinance.

-- hunt any wild animal or wild bird on or over privately owned land that is submerged under public fresh water due to seasonal or occasional inundation or submerged under salt water above the mean high tide line.
+- hunt any wild animal or wild bird where legal means (firearms, air rifle, lawful archery equipment) on or over privately owned land that is submerged under public fresh water due to seasonal or occasional inundation or submerged under salt water above the mean high tide line.
 The property must be posted to indicate that hunting is prohibited.
 (Class C Parks and Wildlife Code misdemeanor: $25-$500 fine only.)